zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/colorpicker/overview.md

     - Razor

             @(Html.Kendo().ColorPicker()
-                  .Name("colorpicker") //The name of the colorpicker is mandatory.
+                  .Name("colorpicker") // The name of the colorpicker is mandatory.
 It specifies the "id" attribute of the widget.
-                  .Value("#ff0000") //Set the value of the colorpicker )
+                  .Value("#ff0000") // Set the value of the colorpicker )

 ## Accessing an Existing ColorPicker